weaveworks/flux-helm-test/README.md

 If you have any questions about, feedback for or problems with `flux-helm-test`:

-- Invite yourself to the <a href="https://weaveworks.github.io/community-slack/" target="_blank"> #weave-community </a> slack channel.
+- Invite yourself to the <a href="https://slack.weave.works/" target="_blank">Weave community</a> slack.
-- Ask a question on the <a href="https://weave-community.slack.com/messages/general/"> #weave-community</a> slack channel.
+- Ask a question on the [#flux](https://weave-community.slack.com/messages/flux/) slack channel.
 - Send an email to <a href="mailto:weave-users@weave.works">weave-users@weave.works</a>
 - <a href="https://github.com/weaveworks/flux-helm-test/issues/new">File an issue.</a>